-Submariner provides a Go-based Kubernetes custom controller, called an Operator,
+Submariner is always deployed using a Go-based Kubernetes custom controller, called an

-that provides easy API-based installation and management.
-A command line utility,
+Operator, that provides API-based installation and management.
+Deployment tools like

 The Broker is a set of Custom Resource Definitions (CRDs) backed by the Kubernetes datastore.
 The Broker must be deployed on a cluster whose Kubernetes API is accessible by all of the participating clusters.

 This will create:

 The cluster in which the Broker is deployed can also participate in the dataplane connectivity with other clusters, but it will need to be joined (see following step).